wtPLSQL/wtPLSQL/README.md

 ### Participation

-See the "To Do" column in one of the [Projects](https://github.com/DDieterich/wtPLSQL/projects) for cards/issues that are ready to work.
+See the ["V1.2 Hooks and GUI" Milestone](https://github.com/DDieterich/wtPLSQL/milestone/4) for issues that are ready to work.

 The [repository wiki](https://github.com/DDieterich/wtPLSQL/wiki) includes helpful procedures and discussions for code development and repository maintenance.